DiegoAvena/Assignment5/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

--A database system that makes use of Binary Search trees to keep track of faculty and student records.
+-A graph based database system that makes use of Binary Search trees to keep track of faculty and student records.

 ----------------------------------------------------------------------------------------------------------------------------------